lescx/lescx/README.md

 PGP makes it easy to make mistakes, so I prefer a simpler approach to initial contact for most people.

-If you are sure you know what you are doing (and knew it when you created and stored the private key in a reasonably secure place), use my public key, **check the fingerprint** and send me an encrypted email at: _my first name_ @ les.cx.
+If you are sure you know what you are doing (and knew it when you created and stored the private key in a reasonably secure place), use my public key and **check the fingerprint**.

 Many email clients (e.g. Thunderbird on desktop or FairEmail on Android) support auto-importing public keys via WKD/SRV DNS-Records.